-From journalism to digital marketing, from WI to Spain, my experience spans print (newspaper, magazine), digital (articles, blogs, website copy, social media, email marketing, ads), B2B, B2C, and more
+From journalism to digital marketing, from WI to Spain, my experience spans print (newspaper, magazine), digital (articles, blogs, landing pages, social media, emails, ads), B2B, B2C, and more.

 What is Three Kings’ Day?
 And what’s for breakfast?
 Homemade roscón de reyes to celebrate Epiphany like a Spaniard away from home